Perfect for pairing with other programs.

-Spend the summer studying abroad in Berlin and Paris, examining the impact of turbulent, disquieting, and at times, cataclysmic histories on the present and future of these two fascinating European capitals.
+Spend the summer studying abroad in Berlin and Paris, examining the impact of turbulent, disquieting, and at times, cataclysmic histories on these two fascinating European capitals.

-Through coursework, film study, and exploration of memorials and public space, you’ll investigate themes of pride, shame, and memory and their role in the contemporary politics and society of both Germany and France.
+Through coursework, and exploration of memorials and public space, you’ll investigate themes of pride, shame, and memory and their role in the contemporary politics and society of both Germany and France.

 With the Berlin to Paris multi-site program you will:

-- Use the city’s architecture and public spaces to explore what is saved, erased, and honored in these urban landscapes
+- Use the cities' architecture and public spaces to explore what is saved, erased, and honored in these urban landscapes

-- Explore Parisian monuments and museums, contemporary media and sites where history was made and is now remembered
+- Explore monuments and museums, contemporary media and sites where history was made and is now remembered